 I’m excited to share our DIY board and batten bedroom wall that we just completed!
 This project is something I’ve been eyeing on Pinterest for a couple of years now.
 We have been in our house for almost seven years and I still have not decorated much at all.
-This year I made a pact with myself to get things done and this DIY Board and Batten Bedroom Wall is the first of many projects on my list.
+This year I made a pact with myself to get things done and this board and batten feature wall is just what I needed to get me started.

 Our house is very cookie-cutter in regards to the design.
 It’s a basic tract house with nothing really special or custom going on inside.
 Don’t get me wrong!
 We live in a beautiful neighborhood and although our house is on the smaller side, it’s still a pretty home and I’m super grateful.
 I’d love to build a custom farmhouse-style home someday, but that’s not in the cards right now.
 Instead, we’re working on changing a few things to give the house a little more pizzazz on our DIY budget!